shogan50/bahaRPM/README.md

 Note: I had to make one small change to get it to compile.
 I have since forgotten what that change was.
 Email me if knowing this is important to you and I will try to chase it down.

 # Status
 This is currently a work in progress.
-It works with the exception of needing two power cycles to get it to connect.
+It works with the exception of needing two power cycles to get it to connect to the ODBII reader.
+The reader reliably connects to my Honda in one go.
 I suspect I'm not responding correctly to some request in the initial negotiation with the ODBII reader.
 I can't imagine why it will connect reliably after a power cycle, but it does.

 Our schedules haven't since crossed in a way that I can try to fix that, or finish implementing a few other niceties.